hyperledger/indy-hipe/text/0028-wire-message-format/README.md

 A Wire Message is used to transport any Agent Message from one Agent directly to another.
 In our example message flow above, there are five Wire Messages sent, one for each hop in the flow.
 The process to send a Wire Message consists of the following steps:

-- Call the standard function "pack()" (implemented in the Indy-SDK) to prepare the Agent Message
+- Call the standard function `pack()` (implemented in the Indy-SDK) to prepare the Agent Message
 - Send the Wire Message using the transport protocol defined by the receiving endpoint
 - Receive the Wire Message
-- Call the standard function "unpack()" to retrieve the Agent Message from the Wire Message and potentially provenance of the message
+- Call the standard function `unpack()` to retrieve the Agent Message from the Wire Message and potentially provenance of the message

 An Agent sending a Wire Message must know information about the Agent to which it is sending.
 That is, it must know its physical address (including the transport protocol to be used - https, zmq, etc.) and if the message is to be encrypted, the public key the receiving agent is expecting will be used for the message.